 You would need a degree in nursing.
-However, you can earn your nursing degree and then enroll in mental health nursing training programs at several colleges.
+However, you can earn your bachelor of science in nursing (RN to BSN) degree and then enroll in mental health nursing training programs at several colleges.

 You can opt to specialize with a one-year post-graduate master of mental health nursing or begin your career with a three-year degree.

 More people will seek care for mental health issues as social understanding and acceptance of mental illness grows, helping to further reduce the stigma formerly attached to such issues.

 Psychiatric mental health nurse practitioners and other trained individuals will be required to meet the rising demand for mental health treatment.